 Let’s start with Specializations.
 These programs typically take between 4 and 8 months to complete, and without Coursera Plus, enrollment usually costs around $50 per month.
 Therefore, a 6-month specialization such as the Excel Skills for Business Specialization will cost you roughly $300.
 Multiplied by two, we arrive at a cost of $600 to finish two specializations in a single year.
 The subscription price of $399 per year becomes a good deal in this scenario.

-Now, let’s take a look at Professional Certificates, one of the most well-reviewed of which is the SAS Programmer certification program.
-On average, this program takes 5 months to complete, and costs roughly $80 per month, bringing the total cost of the program to around $400.
+Now, let’s take a look at Professional Certificates, one of the most well-reviewed of which is the SAS Visual Business Analytics Professional Certificate program.
+On average, this program takes five months to complete and costs $79 per month, bringing the total cost of the program to $395.
 Once again, we can see that the price of Coursera Plus justifies itself.
-Even if you only take this program and nothing else, the cost of one year of Coursera Plus will be $1 less than enrolling in the course separately for the whole duration.
-And, you’ll have another 7 months of all-expenses-paid Coursera content to spare after finishing the Specialization.
+Even if you only take this program and nothing else, the cost of one year of Coursera Plus is pretty much the same as enrolling in the course separately for the whole duration.
+And you’ll have another seven months of all-expenses-paid Coursera content to spare after finishing the Specialization.
 And many of these professional certificates are excellent programs – we’ve reviewed several of them, including the IT Automation, IT Support, and Project Management certificates from Google.
 Note, however, that there are certain Professional Certificates that are not included in Coursera Plus, such as those from IBM (on data engineering, data science, full stack and back end development, AI engineering, and more) and Meta (on iOS and Android development, among others).